Diamond Drill Articles

 Diamond Bottoming Drills/Tools, sintered (metal bond) are used for making Blind Holes in all types of material ranging in hardness from sapphire, to quartz and slate.
 A bottoming tool does not have a core, and essentially works as both a diamond drill and grinding disc.
 The bottoming tools works by grinding the bottom and inside of the hole to a flat surface.

-Off centric Diamond Drill
+Off Centric Diamond Drill

 Designed with what is commonly called Half Moon shaped ID, allowing the core drill to move material and coolant at the same time as it drills the hole.
 ID (Inside Diameter) of the Diamond Drills/Bit is made larger (off center).
 OD (outside diameter) is made smaller to accomplish this purpose.